-- if a primary purpose of the reported account is to send abusive messages to others;
+If a primary purpose of the reported account is to send abusive messages to others;

-- if the reported behavior is one-sided or includes threats;
+If the reported behavior is one-sided or includes threats;

-- if the reported user is inciting others to harass another user; and
+If the reported user is inciting others to harass another user; and

-- if the reported user is sending harassing messages to a user from multiple accounts.
+If the reported user is sending harassing messages to a user from multiple accounts.

 Alison attempted to report her abusers too, but was met with the same indifference from the social media networks.
 “I never heard back from any social media platform regarding the reports I made,” she says “I also didn't report users as widely as I should have because I felt like nothing would happen.
 The few I did either replied to me with aggressively violent comments, and one started trolling my writing partner whose Twitter handle is in my bio.”

-We need to start taking Internet abuse more seriously.
-The Internet, for better or worse, is “the real world” now.
+We need to start taking internet abuse more seriously.
+The internet, for better or worse, is “the real world” now.
 It’s a place where people work and socialize, and as such, should be held to the same standards as they would at an office or a bar.
 If we don’t start more effectively policing trolls, it’s a tacit complicity in online sexism, and as Alison says, “I guess those guys just get to keep being disgusting monsters.”